retconned/kick-js/README.md

    cp .env.example .env
    ```

-   - send a message using the website and grab necessary headers from the request in the network tab in your browser toi match the axios request in codebase `../src/handlers/sendMessage.ts` and fill the `.env` file with the values.
+   - send a message using the website and grab necessary headers from the request in the network tab of your browser to match the axios request in codebase `../src/actions/sendMessage.ts` and fill your `.env` file with the values.

 5. Run the app locally